Binawei/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that reverses a strings function that prints half of a string, unction that convert a string to an integer program that generates random valid passwords
+a function that reverses a strings function that prints half of a string, unction that convert a string to an integer program that generates random valid passwords function that prints n elements of an array of integers, followed by a new line.